MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 ### User enrollment

 Use for personal/BYOD and organization-owned devices running all supported Windows versions, including Windows 10 and newer.
 This option doesn't require Azure AD Premium.
-Users open the account settings on the device, and sign in with their work or school account.
+Users open the account settings on the device, and sign in with their organization account.
 They're prompted for specific information that you must give them, including the Intune server name or CNAME record (`EnterpriseEnrollment.contoso.com`).

 ---
 | Feature | Use this enrollment option |